Bluestonehenge: Excavations

 The site was excavated in August 2008 and again in August 2009; it is considered to be an important find by archaeologists.

 Full details of the discovery were published in the 2010 January / February edition of British Archaeology.

 Mike Parker Pearson and his team of researchers played a key role in the discovery of this new henge site along the River Avon that links to Stonehenge.
-This new site was uncovered through excavation during the Stonehenge Riverside Project; it was given the name “Bluestonehenge” or “Bluehenge” because traces of bluestones were found during the excavation.
+This new site was uncovered through excavation during the Stonehenge Riverside Project; it was given the name "Bluestonehenge" or "Bluehenge" because traces of bluestones were found during the excavation.

 The term “henge” is often incorrectly thought to mean a circular structure of stones.
 In fact, henge in archaeology refers to an enclosed structure made of compressed earth, containing a ditch on the inside of the bank, giving the perception of keeping something inside the enclosure, rather than keeping out others.
 Stonehenge may be improperly named, according to the original archeological definition, as its ditch is located on the outside of the bank.

 Initial findings

 The monument has been tentatively dated to between about 3000 and 2400 BC.
 Radiocarbon dating of antler tools found at the site has provided only an approximate date of 2469 to 2286 BC for the dismantling of the stones.
 Tests on an antler pick found at the bottom of a stonehole have so far failed, due to inadequate collagen in the sample.

-Excavation revealed several stone settings that are thought to have been erected some time between 3400-2500 BC, due to two flint chisel arrowheads being found that are in a style commonly used during that period.
+Excavation revealed several stone settings that are thought to have been erected some time between 3400 and 2500 BC, due to two flint chisel arrowheads being found that are in a style commonly used during that period.
 It is estimated that there may have been as many as 27 stones in a circle 33 ft in diameter.
 Charcoal was found in some holes, suggesting that burning may have taken place there.
 One suggestion is that the henge was a site for cremations.
 Within the stone circle there were imprints of the bases from the original stones, which have been compared to the bluestones located in Stonehenge and have been found to have matching dimensions.

 The name "Bluestonehenge" is derived from the discovery of small stone chips in some of the stone settings.
 These bluestones are also found in Stonehenge and consist of a wide range of rock types originally from Pembrokeshire, west Wales, some 150 mi away.
 Archaeologist Mike Parker Pearson suspects that any bluestones in the circle may have been removed around 2500 BC and incorporated into Stonehenge, which underwent major rebuilding work at about that time.

 The stone circle settings were surrounded by a henge, comprising an 82 ft ditch and outer bank which appears to date from approximately 2400 BC.
 Unlike Stonehenge, this monument does not appear to have any significant solar or lunar orientations.